ablaom/ablaom.github.io/_posts/2017-10-17-nearest-neighbor-regularization-for-decision-trees.md

 ## Data sources
 The datasets were chosen ahead of time, without prior knowledge of how well the regularization methods would compare.
-We did exclude very large datasets, to reduce testing time.
+We did rule out some very large datasets, to reduce testing time.
 The table below gives further details.

 Handle    | Full Name                  | No. Input Attributes | No. Instances | Source
 :---------|:---------------------------|:---------------------|:--------------|-------